Imagitas/google-conversion-tracking/README.md

-# GoogleConversionTracking Plugin
+# google-conversion-tracking Plugin

 Google App Install Conversion tracking plugin for iOS and Android.
 Phonegap and Cordova integration for Adwords Conversion tracking.

 ## Preparation:

-This plugin integrates with your AdMob account and AdWords campaigns.
+This plugin integrates with your AdWords campaigns.
 See Google docs for more details.
-See https://developers.google.com/app-conversion-tracking/.d to make sure the AdSupport.framework is linked in xcode for the iOS app.

 ## Usage